What Is a VPN on iPhone & How Does It Work?

 Get a daily tip (with screenshots and clear instructions) so you can master your iPhone in just one minute a day.

 Not all VPNs are created equal, and there are several things to research before choosing which VPN is right for you.
 If you don't find a VPN that will work for you, there's always the option to create your own.
 I'll get into that in another article though; for now, let's stick to choosing a VPN service already available on the market.
-Here are some things to look into before deciding on a Virtual Private Network:
+For more iPhone privacy advice, sign up for our free Tip of the Day newsletter.
+Now, here are some things to look into before deciding on a Virtual Private Network:

 What Kind of Access Do You Need?